 Documents and tools to support councils with implementation

 We’ve produced a suite of documents and tools to help councils with the implementation of the CQC's new framework.

-- our Adult social care assurance: A guide to the development of your adult social care assessment is designed to support councils as they prepare for CQC assessment.
+- Adult social care assurance: A guide to the development of your adult social care assessment - this guide is designed to support councils as they prepare for CQC assessment.
 It is comprised of two parts.
 The first part provides an introduction and overview of self-assessment.
 While the second part is a workbook providing tools and templates which have been developed to support the self-assessment process.

-- our Top tips for CQC assurance preparation gives nine top tips of how councils can maximise their preparation for the new assurance framework.
-In addition, our Ten things to do now to prepare for CQC assurance around unpaid carers is a quick checklist focussing on local authority duties towards unpaid carers.
+- ten things to do now to prepare for CQC assurance around unpaid carers - this is a quick checklist focusing on local authority duties towards unpaid carers.

 - a range of resources, events, and support is available to portfolio holders or lead members for adult social care to help them with their roles.